 Also, Infected People Without Symptoms Might be Driving the Spread of the Corona Virus.
 This one from CNN.
 Yup, you heard right.
 Now, I am not a science type by any stretch of the imagination but, if I was a betting person, I would bet big that people who are infected and not showing symptoms are driving the spread of this new virus.

-Think about your basic cold viruses, just from personal experience I know that when I start coming down with a common cold, I am in denial about it.
+Think about your basic cold viruses.
+Just from personal experience, I know that when I start coming down with a common cold, I am in denial about it.
 Oh, I’m just tired… Meanwhile, I’m out and about probably infecting every other person with which I come into contact.
-I guess only time will tell if this is the case and the big CV is transmitted in a similar manner.
+I guess only time will tell if this is the case and the big CV is transmitted similarly.

 But enough of CV-19 and the blatant stupidity that is a rampant contagion worse than the virus.
 It is funny how ahead of the curve we are, already working from home.
-We’ve been home workers for over a year now and have become used to our own company for the most part.
-We still have to walk the dog but now taking walks is our main form of entertainment outside of the house.
-It’s not so bad really.
-It helps if you have a hermit kind of mentality to begin with, I guess, which I do.
+We have been homeworkers for over a year now.
+And have become used to our own company for the most part.
+We still have to walk the dog but now taking walks is our main entertainment outside the house.
+It’s not so bad, really.
+It helps if you have a hermit kind of mentality, to begin with, I guess, which I do.

 It is almost spring, and all of the trees are blooming here in the Porto area, and the air is redolent of the white Jasmine that grows in the area.
 Nature says, silly humans, life goes on.
 And so should we, albeit with the utmost caution.
 Stay well, everyone!